rohanj-0606/Penrod-Weather-App/readme.txt

 This is a weather application which displays weather for four cities - Chicago, Milwaukee, Dallas & Minneapolis.
 This application fetches weather data for different cities from OpenWeatherMap.org API using javascript.
-Lightning Design System CSS framework is used along with HTML, CSS, jQuery technologies.
+Salesforce Lightning Design System CSS framework is used along with HTML, CSS, jQuery technologies.

 Folder Structure:
 1.assets